spacebarchat/docs/docs/API/structure.md

 ### Routes

-All Express [Router](http://expressjs.com/en/4x/api.html#router) Routes are in the directory `/src/routes/` and are automatically registered.
+All Express [Router](http://expressjs.com/en/4x/api.html#router) Routes are in the directory `/src/routes/` and are automatically registered based on the file structure.

 ### Models